Great stories not only entertain us but can provide some pretty good lessons.

 For those of us in fundraising, Disney movies hold many teachings to inspire and educate us.

-Here are my top 12 lessons for fundraising from some of my favorite Disney movies.
+Here are my top 12 fundraising lessons from Disney from some of my favorite Disney movies and characters.

 1. I’ve Got a Dream